Hire in The United States

 Additionally, employers who are required to keep records of work-related injuries and illnesses under the OSH Act are responsible to do so even when the injury or illness happens in an employee’s home.
 However, for an injury sustained at home to be considered a “work-related” injury, it must have 1) occurred while the employee is being paid to work, and 2) be directly related to the performance of the employee’s work duties (as opposed to the general home environment).

+In the United States, bonuses and 13th month pay are not required.
 A bonus is a considered payment made in addition to an employee’s regular earnings.
 Under the FLSA, all compensation for hours worked, services rendered or performance is included in the regular rate of pay.
 However, the FLSA provides a list of payments that may be excluded from the regular rate of pay, including certain bonuses.
 Unless specifically noted, payments excluded from the regular rate may not be credited towards overtime compensation.

 A bonus is discretionary only if all the statutory requirements are met: a) The employer has the sole discretion – until at or near the end of the period that corresponds to the bonus – to determine whether to pay the bonus. b) The employer has the sole discretion to determine the amount of the bonus and c) the bonus payment is not made according to any prior contract, agreement or promise causing an employee to expect these payments regularly.